paint a giraffe

 get you paint ready

 I use tube watercolors.
 I keep them in a covered palette.

 When I know what colors I will be using, I spritz them with water to freshen the colors.
 If the paint is running low, I put more paint into the well.

 what else do you need?

-Have your watercolor brushes and plenty of clean water in a container.
+Have your watercolor brushes and a container of clean water.

 Paper towels are also very handy.